freeall/slack-team-watcher/README.md

 5. Enable event.
 Request URL should be the one outputted to you in step 2.
 6. Subscribe to Workspace Events: `message.channels`
 7. Create Bot User: `Team Watcher` / `team_watcher`
-8. OAuth Scopes: `channels:history`, `files:read`
+8. OAuth Scopes: `channels:history`, `channels:read`, `files:read`, `users:read`
-9. Install app on your team
+9. Install the app on your team
-10. Edit `local.json` and insert tokens
+10. Edit `local.json` and insert the tokens from the Slack app
 11. Run `npm run start`

 Now you should be able to see the messages coming in 🤡